rwaight/actions/instruqt/api-get-users/VIRTUAL_ENV_USAGE.md

 ### Module Not Found

-If you see "ModuleNotFoundError: No module named 'requests'", the script will automatically attempt to install it.
+If you see "`ModuleNotFoundError: No module named 'requests'`", the script will automatically attempt to install it.
 If automatic installation fails, manually install it:

 ```bash
 source /path/to/repo/.venv/bin/activate